Soundharyasankar/SIP_Calculator/README.md

 Description:
 A fintech dashboard showing investment milestones progress, where goals from ₹1 Lakh to ₹50 Lakh are achieved and the ₹1 Crore target is 87% completed, with financial insights guiding users to reach their financial goals faster. 💰📈

+💰 SIP Goal Calculator

 ![Alt text](https://github.com/Soundharyasankar/SIP_Calculator/blob/main/img7.jpeg)

+Description:
+A smart tool to calculate SIP investments and provide AI insights on compounding, inflation, and financial goal planning. 📈

 ## Technologies Used
 - React 18 + TypeScript
 - Vite